-If you prefer a more classic or wooden style, you’ll like The Great Little Trading Company’s Berry Wooden Tea Set (shown below.
-Also available in a pink Daisy design), on offer at £24.65 down from £29 at time of writing.
+If you prefer a more classic or wooden style, you’ll like The Great Little Trading Company’s Daisy Wooden Tea Set (shown below), on offer at £22.50 down from £30 at time of writing.
 We actually have this one for Phoebe but we’re saving it until she’s a little bit older.
-Argos has a cute option for £10, too.
+Argos has a cute option for £11, too.

 I think Phoebe is going to absolutely love the cleaning set we picked up for her from the Lidl special event.
-The one below is a similar option by Melissa and Doug, available from Argos for £30.
+The one below is a similar option by Melissa and Doug, available from Amazon for £25.

 Little People, Happyland or Chad Valley